 For this type of mixed terrain, you will need a bike that will feel dynamic whilst allowing for amortisation.
 If you are considering travelling across longer trails, you will have to think about how to achieve both comfort and versatility across the terrain.

 The bikes that are usually mostly chosen for these kinds of routes are mountain bikes.
 Mountain bikes have a soft amortization, a sturdier feel, larger and more comfortable tires (which are less vulnerable to punctures).
-Usually they also offer a more responsive braking system.
+Usually, mountain bikes also offer a more responsive braking system.
 MT bikes have the further advantage of being able to handle intense terrains and are also highly durable.

-Although a Mountain Bike will feel heavy, (especially in a city context) my advice would be to put on a 29” wheel, which will allow you to push at your max on flat asphalt areas.
+Although a Mountain Bike, particularly full suspension bikes, will feel heavy, (especially in a city context) my advice would be to put on a 29” wheel, which will allow you to push at your max on flat asphalt areas.

 If you are planning a particularly long-term mixed terrain bike tour you can also consider travel bikes or gravel bikes.
 They are both pretty similar but the travel bike is sturdier, and the gravel bike more suited to intense terrains.